 Though this Anthurium may not have any other immediate varieties, there are over 1,000 other members of the Anthurium species, all unique but all claiming dense, tropical forest environments as their home in the wild.

 Each produce similar petal less flowers, ranging in color from white and bright pinks, to vivid purples and blues.
 There are supposed variegated versions of the Anthrium clarinervium floating around in the world, but that is more likely myth than truth.

 If you’re in the market for other velvet-leafed plants, check out the gorgeous Alocasia Black Velvet.

-The Queen Anthurium is lucky enough to not especially attract or have any weaknesses to any kinds of pests.
+Thankfully, the Queen Anthurium is lucky enough to not especially attract or have any weaknesses to any kinds of pests.